 <Text Omitted>

-– CSI-LoggedMeasurementConfig
+– CSI-LoggedMeasurementConfig[RIL]: S052, AIML

 The IE CSI-LoggedMeasurementConfig is used to configure a CSI logged measurement configuration.
 It defines a group of one or more CSI resources for which the UE logs the associated L1 radio measurements.